CLI Reference

 guava run

 Runs the agent locally on your machine.
-Anything after -- is forwarded straight to main.py, which is useful for one-off flags your agent reads from argv.
+The runtime comes from guava.toml's base_image; if there's no config, it's inferred from your manifest file (pyproject.toml → Python, package.json → Node).
+Python projects run uv run main.py; Node projects run node --import tsx main.ts (requires node_modules — run npm install first).
+Anything after -- is forwarded straight to your entry point, which is useful for one-off flags your agent reads from argv.

 NameTypeRequiredDescription